Command line parameters

 V Show QM window.

-E Exit QM when macro ends.
-Has no effect if QM is already running.
+Exit QM when macro ends, if QM was not running.

-Q c Use character c (any character) instead of " to enclose strings.
+Q c Use character c instead of " to enclose strings.
 For example, instead of M "Macro" you can use Q ^ M ^Macro^.

 C command Alternative way to pass command to macro.
 Here command isn't enclosed in quotes.
 It itself can contain quotes.